saschawildgrube/checklisthq/www/_source/wdk/scaffolds/components/element/templates/readme.txt

 https://www.yourwebsite.com/?content=devtools-elementgallery

-If you can't access the element gallery, try to add the following code to the function CallbackCheckCondition():
+If you can't access the element gallery, try to add the following code to the function OnCheckCondition():

 			if ($strCondition == 'devtools')
 			{